proversity-org/jupyter-server/README.md

 In order for the mount command to succeed, it is important that Ingress traffic be permitted on port 2049 on the EFS security group, as well as on the EC2 instances in you EB deployment.

+The elastic file system is set up by first performing the Docker build, and then upon running the container, adding the volume mapping between the host and the container.
+Once this is completed, and the container is running, a post deploy script will run and mount the EFS system on the host's mapped volume, the continer is then restarted and only then is the EFS file system available in the container to store and maintain notebooks.

 ## Ports
 Jupyter Notebook is always run on port 3335, and Sifu on 3334.
 In future the option to change these will be provided.
 But it speaks to the deployment process as a